openwisp/openwisp-docs/tutorials/demo.rst

 Find out more information about the
 :doc:`Monitoring module of OpenWISP <../user/monitoring>`.

+.. _get_help:

 Get help
 --------

-If you need help, you can write to the
+If you need help or want to request a free 30-day trial of the full feature set, you can write to the
-`support channels <https://openwisp.org/support.html>`__ or just click directly on "Contact support" as indicated in the screenshot below.
+`support channels <https://openwisp.org/support.html>`__ or just click on "Contact support" as indicated in the screenshot below.

 .. image:: ../images/demo/contact-support.png
     :target: ../_images/contact-support.png